ammar-tanwar/bloglearnbay/posts/what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course.md

 id: "what-is-a-job-ready-capstone-project-and-why-is-it-important-in-ai-and-data-science-course"
 tableData:
   [
-    What Is A Job-Ready Capstone Project, And Why Is It Important In AI And Data Science Course,
+    What Is A Job-Ready Capstone Project And Why Is It Important In AI And Data Science Course?, What does the term "capstone project" refer to?, What are the advantages of a capstone project?,
+       1. Prepare for the real world,
+       2. Best For Entry-level professionals,
+       3. Improves your research skills,
+       4. Gives a competitive edge,
+       5. Helps in attending interviews and case study,
+       6. Develop discipline and team spirit,
+       7. learn about the market trends,
+    How Do You End A Capstone Project?,

   ]